-It is the SCO that has the authority to discharge the Commission from its duty to collect a debt that is "uncollectable" or where "the amount of the debt does not justify the cost of its collection."
+The SCO has the authority to discharge the Commission from its duty to collect a debt that is "uncollectable or the amount of the debt does not justify the cost of its collection."
 (Section 12433.)
 Under these circumstances, the Commission may apply to the SCO for a "discharge" from the duty to collect a debt.
 (Section 12434.)
-The SCO audits the applications and allows the Commission to "close its book on that item" if the SCO determines each the following applies: no credit exists to offset the debt, collection is improbable for any reason, and the cost of recovery does not justify the collection.
+The SCO audits the application and allows the Commission to "close its book on that item" if the SCO determines the following applies: no credit exists to offset the debt, the collection is improbable for any reason, and the cost of recovery does not justify the collection.
 (Section 12435.)